-- risks associated with our dependence on the U.S. Government and its agencies for substantially all of our revenues, including credit risk and risk that the U.S. Government reduces its spending on real estate or that it changes its preference away from leased properties; - risks associated with ownership and development of real estate; - decreased rental rates or increased vacancy rates; - loss of key personnel; - general volatility of the capital and credit markets and the market price of our common stock; - the risk we may lose one or more major tenants; - difficulties in completing and successfully integrating acquisitions; - failure of acquisitions or development projects to occur at anticipated levels or yield anticipated results;
+- risks associated with our dependence on the U.S. Government and its agencies for substantially all of our revenues, including credit risk and risk that the U.S. Government reduces its spending on real estate or that it changes its preference away from leased properties; - risks associated with ownership and development of real estate; - decreased rental rates or increased vacancy rates; - loss of key personnel; - general volatility of the capital and credit markets and the market price of our common stock; - the risk that the market price of our common stock may be negatively impacted by increased selling activity following the liquidation of certain private investment funds that contributed assets in our initial public offering; - the risk we may lose one or more major tenants; - failure of acquisitions or development projects to yield anticipated results; - risks associated with actual or threatened terrorist attacks; - intense competition in the real estate market that may limit our ability to attract or retain tenants or re-lease space; - insufficient amounts of insurance or exposure to events that are either uninsured or underinsured; - uncertainties and risks related to adverse weather conditions, natural disasters and climate change; - exposure to liability relating to environmental and health and safety matters; - limited ability to dispose of assets because of the relative illiquidity of real estate investments and the nature of our assets;

-- risks associated with actual or threatened terrorist attacks; - intense competition in the real estate market that may limit our ability to attract or retain tenants or re-lease space; - insufficient amounts of insurance or exposure to events that are either uninsured or underinsured; - uncertainties and risks related to adverse weather conditions, natural disasters and climate change; - exposure to liability relating to environmental and health and safety matters; - limited ability to dispose of assets because of the relative illiquidity of real estate investments and the nature of our assets; - exposure to litigation or other claims; - risks associated with breaches of our data security; - risks associated with our indebtedness; - failure to refinance current or future indebtedness on favorable terms, or at all; - failure to meet the restrictive covenants and requirements in our existing and new debt agreements; - fluctuations in interest rates and increased costs to refinance or issue new debt; - risks associated with derivatives or hedging activity; - risks associated with mortgage debt or unsecured financing or the unavailability thereof, which could make it difficult to finance or refinance properties and could subject us to foreclosure; and - the other risk factors identified in our most recently filed Annual Report on Form 10-K and Quarterly Report on Form 10-Q, including those described under the caption "Risk Factors," and our other reports filed from time to time with the SEC and any prospectus supplement.
+- · exposure to litigation or other claims; - risks associated with breaches of our data security; - risks associated with our indebtedness; - failure to refinance current or future indebtedness on favorable terms, or at all; - failure to meet the restrictive covenants and requirements in our existing and new debt agreements; - fluctuations in interest rates and increased costs to refinance or issue new debt; - risks associated with derivatives or hedging activity; - risks associated with mortgage debt or unsecured financing or the unavailability thereof, which could make it difficult to finance or refinance properties and could subject us to foreclosure; and - the other risk factors identified in our most recently filed Annual Report on Form 10-K and Quarterly Report on Form 10-Q, including those described under the caption "Risk Factors," and our other reports filed from time to time with the SEC and any prospectus supplement.